DMV extension deadline looms for motorists with expired documents

 Moving permits are only issued to the registered owner of a vehicle who have a MyDMV account with the vehicle listed on that account.

-Motorists can receive moving permits for a maximum of 180 days, extended from the normal 60 day maximum due to the coronavirus pandemic.
+Motorists can receive moving permits for a maximum of 180 days, extended from the normal 60 day maximum because of the pandemic.
 Those with suspended registrations, bad debt or a “cash-only” flag at the DMV won’t be issued moving permits.

 Motorists who canceled their registration or surrendered their license plates will have to make an in-person visit to obtain a moving permit.